hyperledger-labs/blockchain-analyzer/README.md

 ## Fabric Network

+The `network` directory contains two network setups, `basic` and `multichannel`.

+### Basic Network

-It is a simple test network with 4 organizations, 1 peer each, a solo orderer communicating over TLS and the basic Fabcar chaincode extended with a `getHistoryForCar()` function.
-Hyperledger Explorer can be connected using the `connectionProfile.json` file.
+It is a simple test network with 4 organizations, 1 peer each, a solo orderer communicating over TLS and a sample chaincode called `dummycc`.
+It writes deterministically generated hashes and (optionally) previous keys as value to the ledger.

-To generate crypto and setup the network, simply run `start-network.sh` To stop the network and delete all the generated data (crypto material and channel artifacts), run `destroy-network.sh`
+To generate crypto and setup the network, simply run `make start` To stop the network and delete all the generated data (crypto material, channel artifacts and dummyapp wallet), run `make destroy`

+We can enter the CLI by issuing the command `docker exec -it cli bash`.
 Inside the CLI, the `/scripts` folder contains the scripts that can be used to install, instantiate and invoke chaincode.

+### Multichannel Network

+It is a test network setup with 4 organizations, 2 peers each, a solo orderer communicating over TLS and two channels:

+1. `fourchannel`:
+  * members: all four organizations
+  * chaincode: `dummycc`: It writes deterministically generated hashes and (optionally) previous keys as value to the ledger.
+2. `twochannel`:
+  * members: only `Org1` and `Org3`
+  * chaincode: `fabcar`: The classic fabcar example chaincode extended with a `getHistoryForCar()` chaincode function.

 ### Optional. generate makefile configuration
 ```